 What to expect

-- Volunteer walk leaders will introduce themselves, identify the intended route and warn of any hazards along it.
+- The Walk Leaders will introduce themselves, identify the intended route and warn of any hazards along it.
 Before your first walk they will ask you to complete a brief health related questionnaire.

 - The walk consists of a gentle warm up walk, followed by walking at a brisker pace, the last five minutes will be a gentle warm down as the walk comes to an end.